International Day of Families – May 15

 Apart from your family, you can also celebrate this day with the people around you.
 You can organize a street party with a family theme that has lots of sports and other activities that encourage bonding between families.

 Community groups and organizations can celebrate this day by identifying and reviewing families’ needs, problems, and services.
-They can collect and sponsor funds for local families in needs or community projects involving families and youth.
+They can collect and sponsor funds for local families in need or community projects involving families and youth.